acep-uaf/MiGRIDS/README.md

 MiGRIDS was developed by research team at the University of Alaska Fairbanks [Alaska Center for Energy and Power (ACEP)](https://acep.uaf.edu).
-MiGRIDS was originally developed as a set of tools under the name Grid Bridging System (GBS) by [Marc Mueeler-Stoffles](https://github.com/mmuellerstoffels).
+MiGRIDS was originally developed as a set of tools under the name Grid Bridging System Tool (GBSTool) by Jeremy VanderMeer and [Marc Mueller-Stoffles](https://github.com/mmuellerstoffels).
 The GBSTool was then expanded and updated into the MiGRIDS package.

 ## License